2026 Spartanburg County Council Chair Election

 South Carolina’s Constitution sets a 10.5% property tax assessment on manufacturing property—well above the 4%–6% typical in competing Southeastern states.
 As a result, when companies meet qualifying investment and job criteria, tools like Fee in Lieu of Tax (FILOT) agreements are used to remain competitive and attract jobs and investment.
 FILOTs have been essential to attracting and retaining companies that have produced most of our community’s jobs.
 Do you support the use of FILOT agreements to offset this structural disadvantage?
 If yes, what specific criteria would you require to approve a FILOT?
 If not, what tools would you use to compete with lower-cost states and win jobs for the people of Spartanburg County?

-I support the responsible use of FILOT agreements because Spartanburg County must remain competitive in attracting and retaining quality jobs and investment.
+- I support the responsible use of FILOT agreements because Spartanburg County must remain competitive in attracting and retaining quality jobs and investment.
 However, I believe incentives should serve the people of Spartanburg County first, not just corporations.
 My vision is centered on “Smart Growth.
 Strong Communities.
 Sustainable Future.”
 That means every FILOT agreement should come with clear accountability, transparency, and measurable community benefits.
 I support performance-based incentives that require companies to deliver real value before receiving long-term tax advantages.
 The criteria I would require for approving a FILOT agreement include: Local job creation with livable wages and strong benefits Workforce development partnerships with our schools, colleges, and training institutions Opportunities for small business inclusion and supplier diversity Transparency and public reporting so residents understand: What incentives are being offered?
 What commitments are companies making?
 Whether those commitments are being fulfilled.
 Accountability measures and clawback provisions if companies fail to meet agreed-upon benchmarks.
 I also believe economic development should align with community needs, not just outside investment.
 Growth should include affordable housing, infrastructure improvements, preservation of green space, and meaningful community input in major development decisions.
 In addition, I want to strengthen our workforce pipeline by investing in youth opportunities, apprenticeships, entrepreneurship, and career pathways in industries like healthcare, technology, and skilled trades.
 We must prepare Spartanburg County residents to benefit directly from the jobs we help bring into our community.
 At the same time, we must protect our natural resources and ensure sustainability remains part of every economic development conversation.
 I stand opposed to large-scale, water-intensive data centers that place a significant strain on our water systems and often create few long-term jobs relative to their environmental impact.
 Economic growth should never come at the expense of our water supply, our infrastructure, or future generations.
+I will support economic development projects that create opportunity while protecting the long-term health and sustainability of Spartanburg County.

 Spartanburg County voters approved a six-year, 1% penny sales tax in 2017 to replace outdated and inefficient facilities.
 Voters continued the measure another six years in 2023 to fund 577 road projects.
 Both measures delivered major projects with no debt, no interest, no property tax increases, and over 30% of revenue was and will be derived from visitors.
 Together, these measures reflect strong voter support for investing in growth infrastructure—differentiating Spartanburg from neighboring counties who have been unable to pass similar initiatives.
 Did you support the 2017 and 2023 referendums?
 If yes, why?
 If not, what specific alternative funding mechanism would you have used to deliver the same scale of projects without raising property taxes or taking on debt—and would it generate comparable visitor-funded revenue?